platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

         You can see it reference to the container image you built and published in the last exercise.

-    Notice that there is no specfication for routing in the *Deployment* resource.
+    Notice that there is no specification for routing in the *Deployment* resource.
     In Kubernetes,
     the *Deployment* resource has the sole responsibility of maintaining